Canberra Plumbing & Gas Fitting

 Here are the warning signs that a plumber may not be trustworthy:

-- No licence number on their quote or website.
-Licensed plumbers are required to display their licence number.
-If it is missing, there may be a reason.
+• There is no licence number on their quote or their website.
+Licensed plumbers are required to display it, so if it is missing there is usually a reason.

-- Cash only, no invoice.
-This usually means they are not reporting the income, which also means you have no paper trail if something goes wrong.
+• Cash only and no invoice.
+That normally means the income is not being reported, and it also means you have no paper trail if something goes wrong.

-- No written quote.
-A verbal quote is difficult to enforce.
-Always get it in writing.
+• No written quote.
+A verbal quote is very hard to enforce.
+Get it in writing every time.

-- Pressure to decide immediately.
-A good plumber will give you time to consider the quote.
-If they are pushing you to commit on the spot, they may be worried you will compare their price.
+• Pressure to decide on the spot.
+A good plumber will give you time to sit with the quote.
+Someone pushing you to sign now may be worried about what the other quotes will say.

-- No Google presence at all.
-In 2026, a legitimate plumbing business should have a Google Business Profile with reviews.
-No online presence at all is unusual.
+• No Google presence at all.
+In 2026, a legitimate plumbing business will have a Google Business Profile with reviews on it.
+Nothing online at all is unusual.

 What Questions Should You Ask Before Booking?